What's most important?

 OpenUPM uses your GitHub account data to:

 - add metadata to packages that you submit

 - contact you in special circumstances related to your account or packages

 - contact you about legal requests, like DMCA takedown requests and privacy complaints

-When you submit new package to openupm, openupm collects the contents of the package, plus metadata, including your account data.
-Other openupm users may also publish packages that include data about you, such as the fact that you contributed code to a package.
+When you submit a new package to OpenUPM, OpenUPM collects the contents of the package, plus package metadata, including your GitHub account name.
+Other OpenUPM users may also publish packages that include data about you, such as the fact that you contributed code to a package.

-In some cases, however, package owner can unpublish packages, erasing them from the public registry.
-Erased packages linger on for a short time in openupm's public and private caches, but eventually disappear completely from openupm's storage.
+In some cases, however, the package owner can unpublish packages, erasing them from the public registry.
+Erased packages linger on for a short time in OpenUPM's public and private caches, but eventually disappear completely from OpenUPM's storage.

-openupm collects data about you when you send openupm support requests, legal complaints, privacy inquiries, and business inquiries.
-Those data usually include your name and email address, and may include your company or other affiliation.
+OpenUPM collects data about you when you send OpenUPM support requests, legal complaints, privacy inquiries, and business inquiries.
+These data usually include your name and email address and may include your company or other affiliation.

 - respond to you